-The innocuous-looking sea creature lives in a beautiful shell made of colorful brown, black and white patterns that are often prized by beachcombers.
-However, their outer beauty hides a deadly inner secret.
+The harmless-looking cone snail lives in a beautiful shell made of colorful brown, black, or white patterns that is prized by beachcombers.
+However, according to Asbury Park Press, their outer beauty hides a deadly inner secret.

-These snails are predatory and use a sophisticated detection system to find prey that swims by.
-Cone snails feast on fish, marine worms or other snails if food is scarce.
-Once the nose of a cone snail senses food nearby, it deploys a sharp proboscis, or a needle-like protrusion, from its mouth.
-You may not even feel the sting of the proboscis because the attack is instantaneous and the venom injected into your body has analgesic, pain-killing properties.
+These predatory sea creatures use a sophisticated detection system to seek out prey.
+They feast on fish, marine worms, or even other snails if food is scarce, according to the Aquarium of the Pacific.
+Once the nose of a cone snail senses food nearby, the animal deploys a sharp proboscis, or a needle-like protrusion, from its mouth.
+Victims may not even feel the sting of the proboscis because the attack is instantaneous and the venom has paralytic, pain-killing properties.

-Watching a cone snail attack is a thing of efficiency.
-The proboscis not only delivers the toxins, but it allows the snail to draw the fish towards it with a sharp barb on the end.
+The snail’s attack is a thing of efficiency.
+The proboscis not only delivers the toxins — it allows the snail to draw the fish toward it with a sharp barb on the end.
 Once the fish is completely paralyzed, the cone snail expands its mouth and swallows it whole.

 Just because human deaths are uncommon, it doesn’t mean you should throw away caution.

 A few microliters of cone snail toxin is powerful enough to kill 10 people.
-Once the poison enters your system, you may not feel symptoms for a few minutes or days.
+According to WebMD, once the poison enters your system, you may not experience symptoms for a few minutes or even days.
 Instead of pain, you could feel numbness or tingling.

-There is no anti-venom for cone snails.
-The only thing doctors can do is prevent the toxins from spreading and try to remove the toxins from the injection site.
+There is no anti-venom available for cone snail stings.
+The only thing doctors can do is prevent the venom from spreading and try to remove the toxins from the injection site.

 Despite its reputation as a killer, the cone snail isn’t all bad.
-Scientists are constantly studying the snail’s venom to isolate its painkilling properties, as substances in the cone snail’s venom can be adapted for painkilling drugs.
+Scientists are constantly studying the snail’s venom to isolate certain properties, as some substances in the toxins can be adapted for painkilling drugs.